stdm/stdm.github.io/_posts/2025-12-04-Pro-human-AI.md

 How can AI systems be designed to help us living up to our full human potential, rather than undermining core aspects like relationality, responsibility and autonomy?
 "Pro-human AI tech design", or "pro-human AI" in short, is the field of study concerned with these questions.
 But why is it necessary in the first place?

 ![AI in 2035](http://stdm.github.io/images/pro-human-ai.jpg)
+Update: see our first scientific publicatoin on this matter [here](https://stdm.github.io/downloads/papers/uDay_2026.pdf).

 <!-- more -->